bebanjo/sqs_sender/README.md

   queue_name: my_queue_name
 ```

-and a file `example.xml` on the `upload` folder, run the process using this command:
+and a file `example.xlsx` on the `upload` folder, run the process using this command:

 ```
-ENV=staging bin/run example.yml
+ENV=staging bin/run example.xlsx
 ```